Rosemary Rees (New Zealand writer): Career

 During the 1920s and 1930 Rees travelled and worked in Australia, England and America.
 In 1938 she was living in London and was sometimes mistaken for an airwoman with the same name.
-During World War II she lived in London with her sister May; they returned to New Zealand in 1955.
+During World War II she lived in London with her sister May.
+There, she worked as an air-raid warden and in an aircraft factory.
+They returned to New Zealand in 1955.
 Rees died in Chelsea Private Hospital in Gisborne on 19 August 1963.

 Rosemary Rees was well known in New Zealand, Australia and England as a writer and actor.
 She attempted to create a permanent theatre in New Zealand, but competition from cinema and radio plus the country's small population and high cost of touring made touring theatre unviable.
 She is most remembered for her success as a romantic novelist.